Felipe Vázquez

-Felipe Javier Vázquez (né Rivero, born July 5, 1991), nicknamed "Nightmare", is a Venezuelan professional baseball pitcher and convicted sex offender who is currently on the restricted list for the Pittsburgh Pirates.
-He previously played for the Washington Nationals.
+Felipe Javier Vázquez (born Felipe Javier Rivero Blanco on July 5, 1991) is a Venezuelan professional baseball pitcher for Marineros de Carabobo of the Venezuelan Major League.
+He played in Major League Baseball (MLB) from 2015 to 2019 for the Washington Nationals and the Pittsburgh Pirates.
 He was an All-Star in 2018 and 2019 before his arrest on sexual assault charges led to his being placed on the restricted list by both the Pirates and Major League Baseball.

 Professional career

 Minor Leagues (2009–2015)

 Vázquez signed with the Tampa Bay Rays as an international free agent on July 30, 2008.
 He represented the Rays at the 2012 All-Star Futures Game.
 He was added to the Rays' 40-man roster on November 20, 2012.

 On February 13, 2014, Vázquez was traded to the Washington Nationals, along with José Lobatón and Drew Vettleson, in exchange for Nate Karns.
 He suffered through elbow inflammation during the season, and was limited to 14 games started.
 After the 2014 regular season, the Nationals assigned Vázquez to the Mesa Solar Sox of the Arizona Fall League.

 The Nationals transitioned Vázquez into a relief pitcher during spring training in 2015.
-Vázquez opened the 2015 season with the Syracuse Chiefs of the Class AAA International League.
+Vázquez opened the 2015 season with the Syracuse Chiefs of the Triple-A International League.

 Washington Nationals (2015–2016)

 On April 17, 2015, Vázquez made his major league debut by coming in to pitch the top of the ninth inning in a 7–2 win over the Philadelphia Phillies.
 He pitched one inning, allowing two hits and one run while striking out two batters.
 He went on the disabled list due to gastrointestinal bleeding on April 22.
 On June 1, the Nationals called up Vázquez to the major leagues from Syracuse.
 At the end of the season, Vázquez was able to reach 100 mph with his fastball in relief.
 In 49 games for the Nationals, he pitched in 48 1/3 innings, posting a 2–1 record with a 2.79 ERA.
 With Jonathan Papelbon suspended and Drew Storen injured, Vázquez converted two save opportunities during the final week of the season.
 He finished the season with a 2.79 earned run average.

-During the 2016 season, Vázquez's ERA reached a peak at 6.82 following a game on June 18 where he allowed all six batters he pitched to, to reach base.
+During the 2016 season, Vázquez's ERA reached a peak at 6.82 following a game on June 18 where he allowed all six batters he faced to reach base.
 In the next 13 appearances, he had a 0.93 ERA to lower his season ERA to 4.53.